-Colorado APS has experienced significant increases in the number of reports received each year since the Mandatory Reporting laws were passed and became effective on July 1, 2014 and July 1, 2016.
+Colorado APS has experienced significant increases in the number of reports received since the Mandatory Reporting laws were passed and became effective on July 1, 2014 and July 1, 2016.
 As a result, the number of cases open for investigation and provision of protective services has continued to rise as well.
-There was an 11 percent increase in the number of reports APS received in Fiscal Year 2018-19 over Fiscal Year 2017-18.
-Overall, there has been a 112 percent increase in the number of reports over the past six years.
-There were 2 percent more cases opened for investigation in Fiscal Year 2018-19 than in Fiscal year 2017-18.
-Colorado APS has an experienced a 41 percent increase in open cases since the implementation of mandatory reporting.
+There was a 4 percent decrease in the number of reports APS received in Fiscal Year 2019-20 compared to Fiscal Year 2017-18.
+There was also an 8 percent decrease in the number of cases opened for investigation in Fiscal Year 2019-20 than in Fiscal year 2017-18.
+This could partially be explained by the decrease in the normal ratio of reports received in the final quarter of the year (March through June), which was during the COVID-19 pandemic.
+For instance, Fiscal Year 2018-19 and 2017-18 saw a 4 percent increase and a 7 percent increase, respectively, in the average number of monthly reports received in the fiscal year during that final quarter.
+Comparatively, Fiscal Year 2019-20 saw a 13 percent decrease.
+Overall, there has been a 103 percent increase in the number of reports over the past six years.
+Colorado APS has an experienced a 29 percent increase in open cases since the implementation of mandatory reporting.

-APS Reports and Cases FY 2013-14 through FY 2018-19
+APS Reports and Cases FY 2013-14 through FY 2019-20

 As this table shows, not all reports become a case.
-Approximately 31 percent of APS reports received in Fiscal Year 2018-19 were opened as a case compared to Fiscal Year 2017-18 when approximately 34 percent were opened as a case.
+Approximately 29 percent of APS reports received in Fiscal Year 2019-20 were opened as a case compared to Fiscal Year 2018-19 when approximately 31 percent were opened as a case.
 Some reasons that not all reports become a case are: the report was made as a precaution due to mandatory reporting but did not meet APS criteria, the report did not include an allegation of mistreatment or self-neglect as defined in APS statute, the client in the report did not meet the APS definition of an at-risk adult (or did not appear to meet that definition at the time of the report), etc. As noted on page 2 being an "at-risk elder" or an "at-risk adult with IDD" under the mandatory reporting statute does not mean the person is an "at-risk adult" per the APS statute.
 APS cannot provide protective services to "at-risk elders" or "at-risk adults with IDD" as defined by the mandatory reporting statute, unless they also meet the definition of "at-risk adults" under the APS statute.